BrunoGomesCoelho/BrunoGomesCoelho.github.io/index.md

 # [Now page](https://nownownow.com/about)
 Currently, I'm focusing on:
+- Understanding how people speak and try to avoid filtering algorithms on TikTok
+- Working on Fact Checking with LLM's

 {% comment %}
 - Analysis of political ads on social media platforms
 - Helping put into production some of my research into [Ad Observatory](https://adobservatory.org/)